JuliaGPU/CUDA.jl/README.md

 Pkg.add("CUDAdrv")
 ```

-Julia versions 0.5 and 0.6 are supported, with limited effort to keep the package working on
+Julia 1.0 and higher is supported, with limited effort to keep the package working on
 current master as well.
-Refer to [the documentation][docs-stable-url] for more information
+Refer to [the documentation][docs-latest-url] for more information
 on how to install or use this package.